National Theatre (Prague): Additional reconstruction, 1977 to 1983 and after

-Architect Zdeněk Vávra was appointed to take charge of the overall reconstruction work.
+Architect Karel Prager was appointed to take charge of the overall reconstruction work.
 This extensive project was combined with the completion of work on the entire setting of the theatre.
 The work was completed to meet an important deadline, which was the date of the 100th anniversary of the opening of the National Theatre: 18 November 1983.
 On that day the theatre was handed over to the public again with a performance of Smetana’s Libuše.

 The historic building, noted for its beautiful architecture, also includes an annex of modern design which contains offices and the main box office.
 Today it functions as the main stage of the three artistic ensembles of the National Theatre: drama, opera and ballet.

 In 1989 the general director of the National Theatre, composer Jiří Pauer was dismissed from his post because of his support for the policies of the former Communist Czechoslovak government.
 Pauer locked all staff out of the National and Smetana theatres on 17 November 1989 to prevent members of the opera, ballet and drama companies from staging protest performances.
 After a three-week strike Pauer was replaced by Ivo Žídek.